sumnerevans/sumnerevans.com/content/posts/travel/2022-oakland-california/index.md

 >}}

 We stopped for lunch at Fog Harbor Fish House.
 I had the Seafood Penne and it was delicious.
-The seafood really is so much better on the costs...
+The seafood really is so much better on the coasts...

 By the time we were done with lunch, the fog had lifted even more, so we took a bus over to the Golden Gate Bridge.